codehiking/AspNetCore.Infrastructure.HealthCheck/README.md

 ### Read the current status

+Obviously, it is possible to GET the current service status.

 ```
 curl -X GET -i http://localhost:5000/status
 ```

 ### Rolling upgrade scenario, change current state

 Unavailaibility is not necessary caused by issues on the current service.
 It can also means that a rolling upgrade of the service is ongoing on a specific instance.
+In that situation, if controlling your load-balancers through API is not possible, it can be interesting to be able to change the status of one specific instance.

-The middleware supports PUT operation.
+To do that, the middleware supports PUT operation.

 ```
 curl -X PUT -i http://localhost:5000/status --data Down
 ```

-But to be able to toggle state, you need to configure the authorization mechanism:
+But to be able to toggle state, you need to configure an authorization filter.
+Below is an example of the usage of JWT Token to secure the acces to the PUT operation.

 ```csharp
 public void ConfigureServices (IServiceCollection services)